 Please note that you will be asked to indicate in the application form whether you’re applying for one of the health-specific grants.

-In addition to funding of up to £20,000, we can also support the selected teams in other ways.
+In addition to funding of up to £30,000, we can also support the selected teams in other ways.
 We may:

+This call is relevant for organisations already combining human and machine intelligence, and who want to test a variety of approaches or a new approach to better understand what works in designing or applying collective intelligence for social good.
 It is also relevant for social sector organisations with strong technology skills and/or a technology partner who wants to compare different ways to harness collective intelligence to tackle an important social problem.
 It is also relevant for research institutions with strong applied research credentials and for companies/start-ups who would like to explore potential social benefits from existing collective intelligence ‘products’.

 To be considered, submitted ideas must:

 We are not able to support ideas that:

 We invite you to submit an Expression of Interest (EOI) form by Friday, 25th of October 2019, 11am GMT (UK time).
 In this expression of interest you will be asked to indicate whether you wish to apply for a health grant or a general collective intelligence grant.

 Based on the ideas submitted, Nesta will create a shortlist of ideas with greatest potential.
 If deemed necessary, we will invite shortlisted applicants to a video call to give you feedback on the proposals and review and work on their ideas together.
 The aim of this is to support development of the shortlisted ideas, explore any outstanding questions and concerns raised during the review process, and to ensure the proposals are adequately framed as collective intelligence experiments.